- January 15 to enter the program in the Fall.

 - November 1 to enter the program in the Spring.
-(We generally do not admit PhD and MS students in math to start in the spring.
-However, actuarial and financial math masters will be accepted.)
+(We generally do not admit Mathematics PhD and MS applicants in the spring.
+However, Actuarial and Applied Financial Math MS are accepted in the spring.)

 A sound undergraduate program in mathematics is required for entrance into any of our programs.
 All applicants are strongly urged to take the GRE General Test, and all Ph.D. applicants are strongly urged to take the GRE Subject Test.
 (The GRE code is available with the online application.)
 Failure to submit GRE scores will put the applicant at a disadvantage in the admissions process, and at a severe disadvantage in the decision process for a teaching assistantship.